DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ![image](../images/1_discovery.png)

-{{% notice note %}} At first startup, IdentityServer will use its automatic key management feature to create a signing key and store it in the *keys* folder.
+{{% notice note %}}
+On first startup, IdentityServer will use its automatic key management feature to create a signing key and store it in the *keys* folder.
 To avoid accidentally disclosing cryptographic secrets, the entire *keys* folder should be excluded from source control.
-It will be recreated if it is not present. {{% /notice }}
+It will be recreated if it is not present.
+{{% /notice %}}

 ## Create an API Project
 Next, add an API project to your solution.
 This API will serve protected